|A chunk of the progress.|

-As stated in the last post, this scheme is based on a coven presented in the 5th ed Codex: Dark Eldar called the Crimson Rose.
+As stated in the last post, this scheme is based on a coven presented in the 5th ed Codex: Dark Eldar called the Obsidian Rose.
 I'll let you judge if I have done a good job representing it with these models.

 |The stages.
 Finished guy on the left.|

 Basically the red color scheme is simple, yet requires a little patience and a bit of precision.

 - It's essential to prime the models black, and I usually apply my primer as thin as possible then go over the model again in Chaos (or Abbadon) Black.

 - Next I thinnly apply Scab Red to any raised areas and edges on the areas that I have decided will be the "red" part of the armor.

 - Then I go over it again with a more solid application of Scab Red along the edges ad higher areas.

 - I use a strong application of Blood Red on the edges but a dry brush along the high points that aren't so obvious.

 - I then give this area a wash of Nuln Oil to tone the reds back down.

 - I used Chaos (or Abbadon) Black to the areas I might have been sloppy with or that I might have added too much red to.